dhanjyoti/React-step-by-step/React_Notes/react_note.md

 # Advantages/Characteristics-
 1. ***Component-Based Architecture:***
-- React promotes a modular and component-based architecture, where you can break down our user interface into small, reusable pieces called components.
+- React promotes a modular and component-based architecture, where we can break down our user interface into small, reusable pieces called components.
 - This modularity improves code organization, reusability, and maintainability, making it easier to build and maintain complex applications.